Interaction-driven first-order and higher-order topological superconductivity

-\textbf{ Discussion}\\ We have shown that the combined effects of van Hove singularities, Rashba spin-orbit coupling (SOC), and repulsive Hubbard interactions give rise to a cascade of topological superconducting states, including a nodal $B_1$ state ($d$-wave like) with flat-band Majorana edge modes, a fully gapped $A_1$ state ($p$-wave like) with helical Majorana edge modes, and a time-reversal breaking $A_1 + i B_1$ state with Majorana corner modes.
-While the first two pairing states have first order topology, characterized by a winding number and a Pfaffian ${Z}_2$ invariant, respectively, the third one exhibits higher-order topology.
+\textit{Discussion.--} We have shown that the combined effects of van Hove singularities, Rashba SOC, and repulsive Hubbard interactions give rise to a cascade of topological superconducting states, including a nodal $B_1$ state ($d$-wave like) with flat-band Majorana edge modes, a fully gapped $A_1$ state ($p$-wave like) with helical Majorana edge modes, and a time-reversal breaking $A_1 + i B_1$ state with Majorana corner modes, which is also disorder-robust.

+\ifx While the first two pairing states have first order topology, characterized by a winding number and a Pfaffian ${Z}_2$ invariant, respectively, the third one exhibits higher-order topology.
 Since Rashba SOC breaks inversion symmetry, all three phases consist of a mixture of spin-singlet and spin-triplet Cooper pairs, whose relative ratio, however, is vastly different: The $B_1$ and $A_1$ states have dominant singlet and triplet pairing, respectively, whereas the $A_1 + i B_1$ is composed of an almost equal amount of singlet and triplet Cooper pairs.
 The pairing glue for these superconductors is provided by ferro- and antiferromagnetic spin fluctuations, which are strongly enhanced near the van Hove fillings.
-Interestingly, the Rashba SOC splits the van Hove singularity at the $X$ point of the square lattice into two \emph{different types}, namely, VHS1 which shifts along the $X - \Gamma$ direction and VHS2 which is moved in the $X - M$ direction, see Supplementary Information SIV.
-For fillings near VHS2 the spin fluctuations are largely ferromagnetic leading to $A_1$ superconductivity with predominantly triplet pairing, whereas for fillings close to VHS1 incommensurate spin fluctuations give rise to $A_1 + i B_1$ superconductivity.
+Interestingly, the Rashba SOC splits the van Hove singularity at the $X$ point of the square lattice into two \emph{different types}, namely, VHS1 which shifts along the $X$-$\Gamma$ direction and VHS2 which is moved in the $X$-$M$ direction, see SM.
 Remarkably, the divergence at VHS1 is considerably stronger than the one at VHS2, implying that the higher-order topological superconductor has the largest $T_c$.
-As a consequence, correlated Rashba materials whose Fermi level can be tuned to VHS1 are good candidates for intrinsic higher-order topological superconductors.
+As a consequence, correlated Rashba materials whose Fermi level can be tuned to VHS1 are good candidates for intrinsic higher-order topological superconductors. \fi